How are Members of the Senedd are elected?

-The 40 constituency Members are chosen by the first-past-the-post system.
+The 40 constituency Members are elected by the first-past-the-post system.
 The candidate with most votes is then elected.

 The five regions are: North Wales, Mid and West Wales, South Wales West, South Wales Central, South Wales East.
 Each has four seats.

-The 20 regional Members are chosen by proportional representation.
-This makes sure that the final make-up of the Senedd reflects the support for each party across the country.
+The 20 regional Members are elected using the Additional Member System.
+The Additional Member System helps the final make-up of the Senedd better reflect the support for each party across the country.

 How does the regional system work?